iotaledger/wasp/documentation/docs/guide/core_concepts/validators.md

 ---
+description: Each chain is run by a network of validator nodes which run a consensus on the chain state update.
+image: /img/logo/WASP_logo_dark.png
 keywords:
+- validators
-- Validators
+- validator nodes
 - consensus
 - state update
-description: Each chain is run by a network of validator nodes which run a consensus on the chain state update.
-image: /img/logo/WASP_logo_dark.png
+- explanation
 ---
 # Validators